listenToRipley/angular/README.md

 Uses Typescript.

-### Setting up new project
+### Setting up a new project

 `ng new new-project-name`

 Optional, include `--no-strict`

-You will be asked if you want to include routing and which style sheet format you want to use.
+You will be asked if you want to include routing and which style sheet format you wish to use.

 Set up to use [bootstrap](https://getbootstrap.com/docs/5.3/getting-started/introduction/)

 ### Bring up a Server

-`ng serve`, creates a working server where we can test information.
+`ng serve` creates a working server where we can test information.

-Default port will be provided when created, usually 4200.
+A default port will be provided when created, usually 4200.

-### Navigating Application
+### Navigating application

 The display for all content ends at the src/index.html.
-Content that is generated is provided inside of the body of that doc.
+Content that is generated is provided inside the body of that doc.

-The content that is generated though src/app/app.component.html.
+The content is generated through src/app/app.component.html.

-To provide more dynamic fields information should be provided to src/app/app.component.ts.
+To provide more dynamic fields, information should be provided to src/app/app.component.ts.

-If you want to include additional Angular modules they will need to be imported and provided inside src/app/app.module.ts
+If you want to include additional Angular modules, they will need to be imported and provided inside src/app/app.module.ts

-From front the back main.ts if the first code that runs. `AppModule` is what started off the process.
-This content will be cross referenced within the app.module.ts.
+From the front, the back main.ts is the first code that runs. `AppModule` is what started off the process.
+This content will be cross-referenced within the app.module.ts.
 We have to know this content exists at inception.

 ```mermaid
 flowchart TD